 The camp was a flurry of activity that day, moving the kitchen and implementing a winterization plan as temperatures fell.
-I had arrived during a period of quiet after a week of mass arrests, but the threat from militarized PLEASE MR. OFFICER, LET ME EXPLAIN. police was present and real, with armed security checkpoints on the county highway and helicopters overhead.
+I had arrived during a period of quiet after a week of police was present and real, with armed security checkpoints on the county highway and I'LL BE SINGING 49, DOWN BY THE RIVER SIDE, helicopters overhead.
 The pipeline construction was approaching Lake Oahe, and tensions were mounting as winter approached, building towards what seemed to be an inevitable climax, when ETP would begin drilling under the Lake.

 Shortly after I left, police aggression escalated, and on October 27, Nick was shot in the face by a rubber bullet, one among 160 injured that night including children and elders in a police attack using water cannons in sub-zero conditions, and live ammunition on peaceful water protectors.
 After the shock of the Trump election I felt an acute responsibility to my own family, and an urgent need to act.
 I needed to do something as a father to protect the future for my daughters, simple as that, and Standing Rock was the place to do it.
-My dad took care of our girls while Dorothée and I packed my Land Cruiser with camping gear (the girls donated their sleeping bags:)), and we drove across California, Nevada, Utah, Montana and the Dakotas.
+My dad took care of our girls while Dorothée and I packed my Land Cruiser with camping gear (the girls donated their sleeping bags:)), and we drove across California, Nevada, Utah, Lydia Sigo, a friend of mine from childhood, Montana and the Dakotas.

 "STATE TROOPER."
-BRUCE SPRINGSTEEN, NEBRASKA (1982)
+BRUCE SPRINGSTEEN, NÉBRASKA (1982)